tempname11/sdl2-mixer/README.md

 The raw bindings are complete, but the higher-level ones are still missing the following functionality:

-* Music: setting finished hooks, getting music data, using external command
+* _using external or custom music players_,
-* Effects: everything
+* _effects_, and
-* Sound font support
+* _sound font support_.

-Please report an issue if you encounter a bug.
+Please report an issue if you encounter a bug or feel something is missing.

 ##### Install